BRICS slam protectionism as China-U.S. spat overshadows G20 talks

 Prince Mohammed arrived under swirling controversy over the murder of Saudi journalist Jamal Khashoggi in the Saudi consulate in Istanbul on Oct.
 2. Human Rights Watch asked Argentine prosecutors to investigate him for human rights abuses.

+U.S. Secretary of State Mike Pompeo and Saudi Foreign Minister Adel al-Jubeir discussed the importance of making progress in the investigation into Khashoggi’s killing during talks in Buenos Aires on Friday, the U.S. State Department said.

-British Prime Minister Theresa May said she would be robust when she talks to Prince Mohammed, urging him to hold a full and credible investigation.
-Saudi Arabia has said the prince had no prior knowledge of the murder.
+British Prime Minister Theresa May told the prince that the killers of Khashoggi should be held to account, her office said after the two leaders met.
+Saudi Arabia said the prince had no prior knowledge of the murder.

+French President Emmanuel Macron told the prince in a separate meeting that Europeans will insist on international experts being part of the investigation into Khashoggi’s killing.

-Oil markets were awaiting a bilateral meeting between Putin and Prince Mohammed on Saturday afternoon for any sign of a breakthrough in a deal for Russia to participate in a production cut by the OPEC oil cartel next month.
+Oil markets were awaiting a bilateral meeting between Putin and Prince Mohammed on Saturday afternoon for any sign that Russia will participate in a production cut by the OPEC oil cartel next month.

 Putin was the only leader to exchange a warm greeting with the prince, high-fiving him when he entered the main summit room.